 Virtual Happy Hours

 Part of maintaining a strong team connection is breaking down the barriers and making everyone feel more comfortable and relaxed with one another.
 Arranging a virtual happy hour is more than just a way to unwind and kick off the weekend.
 This time can serve as an opportunity to develop and enhance relationships among the group.

-Pro-tip: when sending out a calendar invite, try to make the event for the same time each week to avoid conflicts and keep it top of mind.
+Pro-tip: when sending out a calendar invite, try to make the event for the same time to avoid conflicts and keep it top of mind.